finnianr/Eiffel-Loop/doc/Contents.md

 Classes for generating Kindle OPF packages from HTML content.
 ## Thunderbird Email Export
 Classes to read and export emails from the [Thunderbird email client](https://www.thunderbird.net/) including a class to generate a Kindle book from a folder of chapter emails.
+## Search Engine
+Classes for parsing search terms and searching a list conforming to `CHAIN [EL_WORD_SEARCHABLE]` using case-insensitive word tokenization.

+* Facility to create custom search types.
+* Terms can be combined using basic boolean operators.

 ## Textual Data Formats
 Classes for handling various human-readable text formats.
 Supported formats are: XML, XHTML, HTML, JSON, CSV.
 (Note: Eiffel-Loop has other libraries for parsing XML)
 ## Text Editing